All you need to know to plan the perfect vacation in Ireland with kids: practical tips and advice from an Ireland resident and mum of 2

 Car seats are compulsory in Ireland in all private vehicles (not in taxis).

-The most comprehensive information about car seats and requirements for different ages can be found on this website, which reports all legal requirement for safe driving.
+The most comprehensive information about car seats and requirements for different ages can be found on this website, which reports all legal requirements for safe driving.

-If you are planning on taxing taxis while visiting Ireland with kids, I recommend you bring your own car seat so keep you child as safe as possible.
-A good and non-bulky ones for travel is Mifold
+If you are planning on taxing taxis while visiting Ireland with kids, I recommend you bring your own car seat so keep your child as safe as possible.

 Please note: the safety of your child is your responsibility.
 The following info is provided as an overview only: always check the official rules of the road before driving with an infant or child in the car.